 An undergraduate student who is degree-seeking at another UT System institution and is interested in registering for courses at UTSA through a reciprocal exchange program with the student’s home institution must apply as a special undergraduate student.
 See Special Undergraduate Student Admission requirements in this bulletin.
 This program is limited to students with more than 60 semester credit hours of degree-related college-level work.
 Students may register for undergraduate courses for which they have the necessary prerequisites, provided that space is available and that they have the approval of the course instructor.

-For assistance, please contact the undergraduate student exchange coordinator in the Office of Undergraduate Studies Support and Technology Services at 210-458-4302.
+For assistance, please contact the undergraduate student exchange coordinator in the UTSA Academic Advising at 210-458-4302.